About play and cognitive development for school-age children

 School-age children can absorb new information quickly and are excited by learning.

-Although your child is learning in more formal ways now, play is still one of the main ways that school-age children develop skills to think, understand, remember, imagine and predict.
+Although your child is learning in more formal ways now, play is still one of the main ways that school-age children develop skills to think, understand, communicate, remember, imagine and predict.

 Thinking ability and self-esteem

 are closely linked at this age.
 Worries, big and small, can easily distract your child from thinking clearly and learning.
 Fear of failure or being made fun of can also become barriers.
 Taking the time to talk with your child can help your child overcome these worries.